 Height and Weight

-This dog breed comes in three size names: Toy Poodle, Miniature Poodle,and Standard Poodle.
+This dog breed comes in three sizes: Toy Poodle, Miniature Poodle,and Standard Poodle.
 The Standard is the largest at 15 inches or taller, the Miniature is over 11” and under 15”, and the Toy is under 11”.
 Some of these designations are not recognized by all kennel clubs, especially the smallest of sizes which are playfully referred to as Pocket or Teacup Poodles.

 Poodles can differ by being an outdoor companion, a lap dog, or one so small it can go anywhere and everywhere with its owner.
 However, there are similar traits in all sizes.
 Poodles tend to have a curly coat in solid colors including black, white, cream, brown, and gray, which is thick and usually kept closely cropped.
 Colorings and markings can deviate but if it is outside of a solid color, they are not recognized by Kennel Clubs.
 Poodles have round skulls with dropped ears and longer noses.
 Their tail goes up and is poofy.
 To keep their curly coats neat, they need brushing every day and full grooming approximately six weeks.
 If you chose to do the grooming yourself then you will need: